fish-404/fullstack/README.md

 - 😀 Provide React tool to see components status
 - 😀 Provide detail error messages
 - 😀 Successed in testing using Postman
+- 😀 Can create a application shotcut from Chrome, like a lightly application in your computer
 - 🙁 Terminal font space is large, hard to use
+- 🙁 Usually need to refresh the codeSandbox to reconnect

 StackBiltz Features:
 - 😀 Provide multiple terminals in node.js blank project
 - 🙁 Failed in testing using Postman
 - 🙁 Not support Vim mode
+- 🙁 Usually need to refresh to reconnect

 Relpit Features:
+- 😀 Connection seems more stable, no need to refresh frequencely
 - 🙁 Seems can't update Node version (Now is v12)
 - 🙁 Not support multiple terminals